 I won’t take a long time here.
 If you’ve been researching Pinterest pins, you’ve read this a thousand times, I’m sure.

 Keep your pins vertical, not horizontal.
-Pinterest best practices states that pins should have a 2:3 ratio.
+Pinterest best practices states that pins should have a 2:3 ratio (which means the size should be in thirds, and the length is 1/3 longer than the width).

 For 2020, they stated that 1000 x 1500 pixels is the preferred size.